nonoro-official/vnd.github.io/README.md

 - Characters
 - Character Information

-This website was made by me, Noah! @nonoro-official Hope you enjoy checking the website!
+This website was made by me, Noah! @nonoro-official Hope you enjoy checking out the website!

 NOTES:
 Some content for the character information pages are not complete.